Time to upgrade your camping mattress? Looking for the best camping air mattress Australia has? Then read on!

 These air mattresses are a little heavier than the Coleman All Terrain, but that is most likely to do with the added height.

-If you’re after a really great lightweight, single air mattress perfect for a hiking camping trip, then these Sea to Summit Comfort Light mattresses are ones to consider.
-At just 620g, these are among the lightest air mattresses in these reviews and have an excellent R value of 4.2 so are designed to keep you warm as well.
+If you’re after a really great lightweight, single air mattress perfect for a hiking camping trip, then these Sea to Summit Ultralight mattresses are ones to consider.
+At just 395g, these are among the lightest air mattresses in these reviews so perfect for those off on a hiking camp trip.

-These Sea to Summit air mattresses are made similar to a pocket spring mattress in that there are individual air pockets which conform to your body, providing for a more comfortable sleep.
-Plus these mattresses keep you warmer throughout the night by using special thermal technology which reflects your body heat back to you and prevents the cold ground temperatures reaching you.
+These Sea to Summit air mattresses are made similar to a pocket spring mattress in that there are individual air pockets that conform to your body, providing for a more comfortable sleep.
+This will ensure you have a better night’s sleep as the weight is dispersed more evenly.

 There is a pump sack built into the included stuff sack which helps you inflate your mattress quickly.
 The mattress has also been treated with antimicrobial treatment to prevent mould from growing inside.
 A repair kit is also included.